verveguy/tana-helper/README.md

 `uvicorn src.main:app`

-(If you want to hack on tana-helper, run it with `--reload` to ease development)
+(If you want to hack on tana-helper, run it with `--reload` to ease development iterations)

+## Experimental deployment to Deta Space
+If you want to host this service somewhere, there's experimental support for Deta Space in the main branch.
+Learn more about Deta Space [here](https://deta.space/).

+However, there's something wrong with Tana Proxy fetch right now...

 # Usage